 Kristiansand lies right beside the sea and is therefore also accessible by boat.
 Ferries go between Kristiansand and Hirtshals (Denmark) and various cruiseships call on Kristiansand harbour every year.
 For more info about the harbour, ferries, and cruises see: Kristiansand harbour

 The Norwegian railway company operates all lines in Norway.
 Trains run directly between Kristiansand and Oslo (about 4.5 hours), and between Kristiansand and Stavanger (about 3 hours).
-Tickets can be bought online and more information can be found on the website of NSB
+Tickets can be bought online and more information can be found on the website of VY

 Outside Kristiansand: There are various buscompanies catering for travellers who travel longer distances departing from or arriving in Kristiansand.
 Information can be found on the following websites: